Eden man charged with robbing and beating wheelchair-bound man with ball bat

 Rockingham County Sheriff’s deputies and investigators arrested Muncy at his home on Tuesday afternoon and charged him with: robbery with a dangerous weapon, assault with a deadly weapon with intent to kill inflicting serious injury, assault on a handicapped person, felony breaking and entering, and communicating threats.

+Convicted for the crimes in Rockingham in 2013, Muncy was released from prison on Nov.
+5, 2015, court records show.

+Also in 2010, Muncy was charged with larceny and breaking into Stoneville Pentecostal Holiness Church.
+The disposition of the case was not immediately available.

-Muncy is being held in the Rockingham County Detention Facility on a $200,000 secured bond.
+Muncy is being held in the Rockingham County Detention Facility on a $200,000 secured bond for Tuesday's crime.
 He is scheduled to appear in Rockingham County District Court on March 17.